In Praise of Brussels Sprouts

 Boiling the life out of Brussels sprouts is probably where most of the vegetable’s bad reputation comes from.
 Mushy and pungent with sulphur is not what the aim is.

-Improper cooking has caused lots of people saying “I hate Brussels sprouts” without ever having tried them.
+Improper cooking has caused lots of people to say “I hate Brussels sprouts” without ever having tried them.
 There may be a reason for that.

 Some people, apparently, can be let off the hook for not liking the wonderful veggie.
 Here’s the BBC’s Science Focus, “A 2011 study by Cornwall College found that sprouts contain a chemical, similar to phenylthiocarbamide, which only tastes bitter to people who have a variation of a certain gene.”
 It’s said that half the world’s population might suffer from this affliction.